On De Giorgi's lemma for variational interpolants in metric and Banach spaces: The Banach case: results

 \end{enumerate} \end{hypothesis}

-In Hypothesis \ref{h:CR}, only the chain rule for $\calE$ \emph{evaluated along} the (assumedly) absolutely continuous curve $\sigma \mapsto \wt u_\sigma$ is required.
+Let us dwell on the chain-rule condition in Hypothesis \ref{h:CR}.
+First of all, we mention that, in the proof of Theorem \ref{thm:est2id} we shall in fact apply \eqref{chain-rule} to a measurable force selection $\sigma \mapsto \wt\xi_\sigma\in \EL {\sigma}{\wt u_\sigma} $.
+We also emphasize the chain rule for $\calE$ \emph{evaluated along} the (assumedly) absolutely continuous curve $\sigma \mapsto \wt u_\sigma$ is required, only.
 Nonetheless, it is natural to wonder for which classes of energies the chain rule holds \emph{in general}.
 Some sufficient conditions for its validity, among which $\lambda$-convexity of $\calE$ for some $\lambda \in \R$, were provided in \cite[Prop.\,2.4]{MiRoSa13NADN}, \cite[Prop.\,A.1]{MiRo23}.
-There, it was shown that for \emph{any} pair $(\mathsf{u}, \serifxi) \in \AC([a,b];\Spx) {\times} \rmL^1 ([a,b];\Spx^*)$ such that
+There, it was shown that for \emph{any} pair $(\mathsf{u}, \serifxi) \in \AC([a,b];\Spx) {\times} \rmL^1 ([a,b];\Spx^*)$ satisfying